Payments for families

 Continence Aids Payment Scheme helps people who have permanent and severe incontinence with the cost of incontinence products.

-Each year, eligible households receive Single Income Family Supplement.
+Each year, eligible households get Single Income Family Supplement.

-You may receive Energy Supplement with your regular payment.
+You may get Energy Supplement with your regular payment.

 Other government and community support services